History of Hebert's Drugstore Building

-The car dealership was sold to Mr. Burns in 1939, and the Frederick-Planche Motor.
+Covington Motors Inc. was owned by Philip Burns, Brian Burns, and Lawrence Frederick.
+The Boston Street building was owned by Philip Burns, and in 1939 the Frederick-Planche Motor.
 Co. became Covington Motors.
 The business was re-located to another spot almost immediately.

 The next tenant for the building came in 1940, an ambitious young druggist and his wife, Mr. and Mrs. Oliver and Cecile Hebert.
 They didn't need the entire building for their drug store, so they divided it into three sections and let out the other two rooms for other business enterprises.